TDiblik/tomasdiblik.cz/README.md

 TODO:

+- Remove inserted license on every page, instead add comment with link to license (https://tomasdiblik.cz/LICENSE) and setup production script to copy it there.
 - Add content to blog page
 - Take different pictures of myself, as those used are 2-3 years old.
 - On the 404 page, make my face spin, instead of Butercup's (placeholder).
 Also, replace Mickey Mouse's face and replace it with mine as well. + strip and compress those images heavily, fast download speed is crusial for this effect to work correctlly.